Credit Union 1 Amphitheatre: Concerts and music festivals

 Bob Dylan and Paul Simon performed here during their Never Ending Tour on July 9, 1999.

 Britney Spears performed to a sold out crowd on her Oops!...
 I Did It Again World Tour on July 7th, 2000.

 Phish performed during their Rift Tour on August 14, 1993, the show was recorded and later released, as Live Phish Volume 7, on April 16, 2002.

 Rush performed during their Test for Echo Tour on June 14, 1997.
 Much of this show was featured on their live album, entitled Different Stages, released on November 10, 1998.

 Disturbed performed during Q101.1's 2001 Jamboree; they used live footage of their song "Down with the Sickness" for its official music video.

 Fall Out Boy and Paramore performed during their co-headlining Monumentour on July 11, 2014, with New Politics as their opening act.
 Paramore used live footage from this show in the music video for their new song "Last Hope".
 Fall Out Boy returned on July 11, 2015, this time on tour with rapper Wiz Khalifa.

+Paul McCartney performed at the venue during his One on One tour on July 25 and 26, 2017.
+The July 26 performance was attended by Tinley Park mayor Jacob Vandenberg, who received criticism afterwards for interfering with police officers directing traffic to give his party bus preferential treatment while exiting the venue.
+Vandenberg later apologized for the incident.

 AJR performed at the venue on June 3, 2022, for their tour supporting their album "OK Orchestra".

 Janet Jackson performed on May 27, 2023, on her Together Again tour with opening act Ludacris.